emacs-berlin/emacs-berlin.org/index.md

 # July 31st, 2024 Meetup

 Our next meetup is going to be on Wednesday, July 31st.
-Most likely hybrid again.
+Hybrid, both at c-base and remote.

 Want to do a presentation or an impromptu show-and-tell?
 Both are welcome.
 If you want to do a longer presentation, please let us know